-- graduate loans (e.g. Grad PLUS loans) and
+- 2. Graduate loans (e.g. Direct PLUS loans) and

-Unlike private loans, student & graduate loans are heavily subsidized by the federal government, interest rates are generally lower and the repayment schedule more flexible, such as the ability to defer payment until the day after graduation.
+Unlike private loans, federal student loans are heavily subsidized by the federal government, interest rates are generally lower and the repayment schedule more flexible, such as the ability to defer payment until the day after graduation.

 Stafford loans can either be “subsidized” or “unsubsidized”.
 “Subsidized” means that the interest is paid by the government while you’re in school.
 To receive a subsidized Stafford Loan, you must first demonstrate financial need.

 For unsubsidized loan, you are responsible for all of the interest that accrues while you are still in school.
 Most students, regardless of financial need, are eligible for the unsubsidized Stafford Loan.